The Courtauld employs a part-time Careers Consultant, Karen Deadfield.

 The Courtauld is always eager to advertise appropriate job and internship opportunities to current students and alumni.
 You can do this by emailing Imogen.Crockford@courtauld.ac.uk with a one-sentence summary (like the one below), along with a link to where the job is posted online.

 [organisation name] is currently recruiting a [job title].
-If you are interested in joining our small, fast-paced team click below to find out more and apply.
+If you are interested in joining our small, fast-paced team below find out more and apply below.